 Hi, my name Is Ron.
-I became interes ted in becoming a ham radio operator in the fall of 1976 when my YL read an article in the local paper about classes to become a novice.
+I became interested in becoming a ham radio operator in the fall of 1976 when my YL read an article in the local paper about classes to become a novice.
 Only about 3 people showed up to join the class he told us to go home and he would notify us if classes started up in the spring of 1978.
-We had a bad blizzard in February of 1978, he had given us literature and study material from the ARRL, with no tv, or electricity, with just a CB attached to an all windowweather screen for antenna, I began to read all the material he had given us.
-Included were 2 code tapes and with a battery operated cassette recorder I started to study the code.
+We had a bad blizzard in February of 1978, he had given us literature and study material from the ARRL, with no tv, or electricity, with just a CB attached to an all windowweather screen for antenna, I began to read all the material he had given us.The package included 2 code tapes and a battery operated cassette recorder, I started to study the code.
 School opened that spring.

 I took the classes and got my novice call, just before I turned 30,on June 3, 1978.
 I built a Heathkit-HW101 and PS - 23.
 When I received my ticket I went on the air with an all-band doublet 80-10 meters.
 About 2 months later I joined the Pilgrim Amateur Wireless Assoc.
-There I met ham radio operators, joined in field day operations, and they helped me in the technical parts and pushed me into upgrading to tech, however, I decided to go for general instead.
+There I met ham radio operators, joined in field day operations, they helped me in the technical parts and pushed me into upgrading to tech, however, I decided to go for general instead.

 After a couple attempts while my wife was pregnant with our daughter I finally got my general ticket, on February 2, 1981.
 I received my ticket,went on 10 meters and made my first voice contact.
 In June of 1981 for my birthday, my YL gave me the Heathkit SB221 amplifier to build.